evgenyneu/siba-destination-aws-s3/README.md

 ## Usage

 Run `siba generate FILE` command to generate options file and select aws-s3 as destination plugin.
-Edit the generated options file and set backup options.
+Edit the generated file and set backup options.